Jo Lusi: HEAL Africa

 As it currently operates, HEAL Africa offers medical care, AIDs education, family planning programs, and counseling.
 Lusi is especially known for his performance of fistula repair surgeries on women who have developed fistulas as a result of sexual trauma.
 Between the years of 2004 and 2009, over 1,400 successful fistula repairs were performed at HEAL Africa.

 The organization has received attention from notable international figures and organizations.
 In 2009, UN Secretary-General Ban Ki-moon and US Secretary of State Hillary Clinton visited the hospital.
 British writer and sociologist Elaine Storkey, who met Jo and Lyn Lusi while serving as President of Tearfund, announced in 2023 that she is working on a biography of Lyn Lusi, which will focus in large part on her work with HEAL Africa.

 Personal life

 In 1974, Jo Lusi married English born social activist Lyn McKenzie, who was working in the DRC as a teacher in schools run by the Baptist Missionary Society.
-Together, the couple had two children together, a son, Paluka, and a daughter, Nadine.
+Together, the couple had two children together, a son, Paluku, and a daughter, Nadine.
 Lyn Lusi died in 2012, at the age of 63, after being diagnosed with terminal cancer.
 She was buried in Butembo, North Kivu, where Jo Lusi's family is from.